Common Name: blue fescue

 Tolerate: Drought, Dry Soil, Shallow-Rocky Soil, Black Walnut, Air Pollution

 Easily grown in average, dry to medium, well-drained soils in full sun.
 Tolerates light shade, but best foliage color is in full sun.
 Tolerant of drought and poor soils.
 Intolerant of wet, poorly-drained soils.
 Foliage is semi-evergreen.
 In St. Louis, the foliage may retain good color in mild winters, but clumps will show considerable browning in harsh winters.
 Clumps tend to die out in the center and need to be divided and replanted or replaced every 2-3 years.
 Cut back foliage in early spring to 3-4" to tidy clumps and to facilitate emergence of the new leaf blades.
-Many gardeners shear off flower stems after bloom.
 Clumps may decline in hot, humid summers, and should be cut back if such occurs.
 Mass densely (plant 8-10" apart) when planting as a ground cover since clumps do not spread outward very much and weeds may grow between clumps if spaced too far apart.
-This cultivar does not reliably come true from seed.
+May be grown from seed, but variations in foliage color often occur.